12 Top-Rated Things to Do on Molokai, Hawaii

 Sitting at the base of some of the largest sea cliffs in the world, Kalaupapa is picture-perfect.
 But from 1866 to 1969, it was the location that quarantined patients with Hansen's disease (leprosy).
 At this world-famous peninsula that is now Kalaupapa National Historical Park, Belgian missionary Father Damien served patients with compassion and brought awareness about the disease to the rest of the world.
 Father Damien contracted the disease and died of pneumonia in 1889.
 Leprosy is no longer contagious, and though many of the Kalaupapa residents have left, only 11 residents remain in a small settlement.

 Visitors can get a sense of the isolation the former residents experienced and learn about the history of the site, located on the northern tip of Molokai.
 Historic churches, cemeteries, and homes can still be seen, and only a limited number of people are allowed daily out of respect for the residents.
-Take a plane ride into the settlement on a Kalaupapa Discovery Air and Ground Day Tour.
-The 2.9-mile Pali trail, which drops 1,700 vertical feet with 26 switchbacks, is currently closed due to a landslide.
+The 4.3-mile Pali trail (round trip), which drops 1,700 vertical feet, with 26 switchbacks, is a challenging but rewarding hike, but visitors should check local access permit requirements before planning a hike here.

 Official site: https://www.nps.gov/kala/index.htm